-Created by composer Andrew Linham for Ardleigh Green Junior School, these eight songs represent a larger body of work which look at the challenges that children face and positive ways of making the world a better place.
+Created by composer Andrew Linham for Ardleigh Green Learning Federation, these eight songs represent a larger body of work which look at the challenges that children face and positive ways of making the world a better place.

 Every day at school should be an adventure of new learning, critical thinking and friendship through unity.
 The bouncy pop tone is ready for any and every dance move you can throw at it!

 A vision for the future.
 The aspirational message of self belief encourages each of us that if we work hard we can achieve anything, echoed in the catchy chorus of ‘Dream Big, Not Small’.

 Inspired by a discussion about respect, the bluesy swing of this song celebrates our differences and teaches empathy and understanding (particularly towards badly mimed guitar solos!).